 As we sailed away from Reykjavík's old harbour, I took some pictures of Reykjavík's "skyline", which on this sunny day looked gorgeous against the blue sky.

-As we approached the first puffin island, Snorri turned off the motor and we got our binoculars and cameras out.
-In addition to puffins, there is a wealth of other seabirds that you can observe here and Kristey told us all about them.
+As we approached the first puffin island, Snorri turned off the motor and we started our bird watching mission with our binoculars and cameras.
+In addition to puffins, there is a wealth of other seabirds that you can observe here.
+Kristey told us all about them.

 Want to see a puffin for yourself?